goldcyper/ns-map-project/README.md

 * Some knowledge of HTML and CSS (to edit the HTML file)
 * Google Spreadsheet or equivalent service for hosting the CSV file
 * Github account or hosting provider for the HTML file
+* A SVG file for use as a map

 ### Hosting Options